awslabs/harmonix/infrastructure/README.md

 make deploy-solution
 ```

-*Note - This step will create more Elastic IPs than the default quota per region ( 5 EIPs ).
-Please request for more EIPs by creating a service quota if it has been done already*
+*Note - This step will create more Elastic IPs and VPCs than the default quota per region.
+Please request for more EIPs and VPCs by creating a service quota if it has been done already*

 ### 4. Deploy the GitLab CICD Runner stack